 By visiting our online summer reading software you can log in with your account information from previous years.
 If you are new to our software, you can create a login!

-After signing in and creating a Beanstack account, register for Summer Reading 2022.
+After signing in and creating a Beanstack account, register for All Together Now Summer 2023 Reading Challenge.

 Step 3: Log Reading Minutes and Activities

 Keep track of the minutes you read and activities you complete from June 5 through July 28, 2023.

 Step 4: Return to Your Local Branch to Collect Prizes.

 Earn badges after every completing reading and activities.
 After each bingo earned, return to your local branch to collect prizes.
 Finish the entire bingo card for a chance at winning a $25 Amazon Gift Card.